maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 #### Datastructure

-In that implementation, the datastructure is simply a set of edge structs (called `Expression`s there), and it simply has information about events that have created and destroyed it:
+In that implementation, the datastructure is simply a set of edge structs (called `Expression`s there), and each struct simply has information about events that have created and destroyed the corresponding edge:

 ```c++
 struct SetExpression {